-USS DENVER is the sixth AUSTIN - class amphibious transport dock and the third ship in the Navy to bear the name.
+USS DENVER was the sixth AUSTIN - class amphibious transport dock and the third ship in the Navy to bear the name.
+The ship held a decommissioning ceremony at Pearl Harbor, Hi., on August 14, 2014, and was officially decommissioned on September 18, 2014.
+The DENVER is presently laid up at West Loch, Pearl Harbor, Hi.

 |General Characteristics:||Awarded: May 23, 1963|